LorenzoBondan/University/README.md

 ## About the Project

-This is a project of a Univesity where students can subscribe to courses and classes from subjects.
+This is a university project where students can subscribe to courses and class sections of the subjects.

 ## Layout desktop